-Your boots may, or may not arrive with insoles.
-If they do, it will likely be worn and old.
-You should consider replacing it before you begin breaking your boots in, or wearing them more than casually.
+Your boots may or may not arrive with insoles.
+If they do, they will likely be worn and old.
+You should consider replacing them before breaking your boots in or wearing them more than casually.

 Breaking In Your Boots

 Generally speaking, these Austrian Paratrooper boots have already seen some use.
-This does mean that the leather is not as stiff as new boot, but a "breaking in" period is recommended.
+This does mean that the leather is not as stiff as new boots, but a breaking in period is still recommended.

-To break in your boots, wear them as often as possible over a one to two week period of regular activity (think grocery store trips, not hiking trips.)
+To break in your boots, wear them as often as possible over a one to two week period of regular activity (think grocery store trips, not hiking trips or guerrilla warfare).
 Use good, full length wool socks, and take note if you feel any "hot spots" while walking around.
-Friction between your foot and the boot is what causes blisters, and breaking in your boots should help with this.
+Friction between your foot and the boot causes blisters, and breaking in your boots should help with this.

 If hot spots persist, silk or synthetic "liner socks" (worn under your wool ones) are a cheap and easy way to protect your feet.
 They are freely available at most outdoors stores.